xHossein/PyPasser/README.md

 # PyPasser

-**PyPasser** is a Python library for bypassing reCaptchaV3 only by sending HTTP requests.
+**PyPasser** is a Python library for bypassing reCaptchaV3 only by sending HTTP requests and solving reCaptchaV2 using speech-to-text engine.

-🔴 This bypass does not work on all sites.
+🔴 reCaptchaV3 bypass does not work on all sites.
 Test on your target to find out.

-Support Python >= 3.7
+🐍 Support Python >= 3.7

 # Installation